electricimp/ElectricImp-Sublime/README.md

 **Note** If you need to apply the Squirrel language syntax highlighting to files with extension other than `.nut`, please make sure you have ‘Squirrel (Electric Imp)’ language selected under the ‘View’ > ‘Syntax’ menu item.

+**Important** The code which is deployed to the Device Group is preprocessed and contains line control markers.
+When you select an existing Device Group, the plug-in pulls down the code, but it doesn’t transfer the project file/folder structure.
+So for collaborative work on the same project, please share the original Electric Imp plug-in project sources/structure via a source control system.

 ### Opening an Existing Project ###

 To open an existing Electric Imp project, select the ‘Project’ > ‘Open Project...’ menu option and choose the